fishion/Site-Template/README.md

 ## Instructions

 * Clone project into new directory
+* npm i
+* In package.json:
-* In package.json : Edit Name / description
+  * Edit Name / description
+  * Change server port, if you want
 * Edit config.json with site details
-* Change server port, if you want
-* npm i
+* Create a favicon

 ## Defaults